RushikaAnumula/Public-Key-Cryptography/README.md

 🔑 Asymmetric Cryptography

-PKI is based on asymmetric cryptography, which uses a pair of keys:
+PKI is based on asymmetric cryptography, which uses a pair of cryptographic keys:

 Public Key 🔓